 In addition to wakeboarding, the park also offers other adventure sports such as knee boarding, waterskiing, and stand-up paddleboarding.
 You can combine the water activities with a go on the high ropes course.
 The high ropes course contains 5 levels of adventure.

 Visit the Sunshine State: All the best things to do in Brisbane Queensland for teens

 The Queen Victoria Market

 Queen Victoria Market is located in the central business district of Melbourne.
 The market is a Melbourne institution covering several city blocks.
 Queen Vic is the largest open-air market in the Southern Hemisphere.

 It is a great place to buy all types of souvenirs from your Melbourne vacation with kids.
-The market has several different sections to explore selling everything from meat, vegetables, deli items, foods and goods.
+The Queen Vic Market has several different sections to explore selling everything from meat, vegetables, deli items, foods and goods.

 First Nations Heritage Walk in Melbourne

-On the tour, you will be learning about Indigenous plants and trees, and their uses for food and medicine.
-As a part of the fascinating immersive cultural experience as you’ll be part of a traditional smoking ceremony, and also get to sample lemon myrtle tea.
+On the tour, you will learn about Indigenous plants and trees, and their uses for food and medicine.
+As a part of the fascinating immersive cultural experience, you’ll be part of a traditional smoking ceremony, and also get to sample lemon myrtle tea.